stm32duino/STM32LowPower/README.md

 HardwareSerial used as Wakeup source will configure it to use HSI clock source even if another peripheral clock is configured.

-RTC used as Wakeup source will configure it to use LSE clock source even if another RTC clock source is selected.
+RTC used as Wakeup source requires to have LSE or LSI as clock source.
+If one of them is used nothing is changed else it will configure it to use LSI clock source.
+One exception exists when `SHUTDOWN_MODE` is requested and `PWR_CR1_LPMS` is defined, in that case LSE is used.

 The board will restart when exit shutdown mode.